smartrent/alarmist/README.md

 example, code that monitors a network connection could set an alarm when the internet is unreachable so that UI code could show the issue to a nearby human.

-## Naming alarms
+## Alarm IDs

-Erlang's Alarm Handler allows `AlarmId`'s to be any Erlang term.
-While super flexible, it's also helpful to have a convention.
+Erlang's Alarm Handler allows `AlarmId`s to be any Erlang term.
+While very flexible, structure helps and Alarmist supports two `AlarmId` styles:

-For Elixir code, name alarms as you would a module.
-If you have helper functions for `AlarmDescription` data, then put those functions in a `defmodule` of the same name as the alarm.
-This is optional, so there's no need to create an empty module if you don't have helper functions.

-For libraries, alarms are public API.
-There's no explicit place for alarms in Hex documentation, so add them where you think best.
-The important parts are to document the alarms name, when it's set and cleared, and the type and content of the `AlarmDescription` data.

-Erlang code should use Erlang conventions for naming modules.

-**Using 2-tuples for `AlarmId`'s so that you can have generic alarms is not supported by `Alarmist`, but probably will be added.
-I.e. `{NetworkDown, "eth0"}`**
+* Atoms - `InternetDown` or `:disk_full`
+* Tagged tuples - `{NetworkBroken, "eth0"}` or `{FancyAlarm, :something, 1}`

+Alarmist refers to the atom in atom-only `AlarmId`s or the first element of the tuple as the alarm type.
+Picking the style to use is simple - does the alarm need parameters?
+No, then atom; yes, then tagged tuple.
+In practice, avoiding parameters seems to end up being enough simpler that if you're unsure, try that first.

+As a quick reminder, everything in the `AlarmId` is the important part when it comes to subscribing to and working with alarms.
+The `AlarmDescription` is informational.

+Alarms are public API.
+Alarmist recommends using Elixir modules for alarms where the module name is the alarm type.
+The module is a good place for documentation and helper functions related to the alarm.
+This also ensures that the alarm can be documented in Hex docs and the like.

 ## Managed alarms